Columbus Ohio Domestic Violence Attorneys

 Because of the relationships involved and the complexity of the laws, domestic violence cases can be mentally and emotionally taxing.
-If you have been accused of a domestic violence crime, you are going to need an experienced criminal defense lawyer to protect you and your rights.
+If you have been accused of a domestic violence crime, you are going to need an experienced domestic violence lawyer to protect you and your rights.

-Criminal courts in Columbus, and throughout Ohio, are extremely tough on domestic violence.
+Criminal courts in Columbus, and throughout Ohio, are extremely tough on domestic violence and domestic abuse.
 The criminal defense attorneys at Yavitch & Palmer Co., L.P.A. are well seasoned in the area of domestic violence.
-Our team of attorneys understands the damage and the stress this can cause.
+Our team of domestic violence attorneys understands the damage and the stress this can cause.
 Let us help you through this trying time and simplify the legal process for you.

 What is domestic violence under Ohio law?